alemarco96/DECAF/README.md

   * Run Fusion

-    The ranked list produced by the Transformers model can be fused together with the original one given by the Searcher using a run fusion technique.
+    The ranked list produced by the Transformers model can be fused with the original one given by the Searcher using a run fusion technique.
 The available options are:

-    + `Null`
+    + `No`

       No fusion is applied.